NTU-CSIE-DSA/hw1-DragonsSongAwakening/package/prob.md

 (i.e. the classmate at rank $j-1$).
 Then the two classmates swap their ranks.
     * If the classmate labeled $a_i$ is already at the first place, nothing happens and **the attack does not count**.
     * If the two classmates are of the same power, there is no power increase but the swapping should still happen.
+That is, **the attack still counts**.

 2. The game rewards each classmate according to zir rank.
 The classmate at rank $1$ increases zir power by $(N-1)$ points, the classmate at rank $2$ increases zir power by $(N-2)$ points, and so on.